How do I book a visit?

 3. You may be required to provide a statement of intent and confirmation of institutional affiliation before your visit is authorised.

-4. Visitors are asked to observe the collections access regulations when organising a visit to the collections.
+4. Visitors are asked to observe the rules and regulations for accessing the collections DOC (33KB) when organising a visit to the collections.

 How long before I can visit?